Timothy Franz, Chair

 Bachelor of Arts (B.A.) in Psychology

-The B.A. program prepares students for advanced degree programs at the master’s level and higher and provides ample flexibility for students who want to combine their interests in psychology with their studies in another area (e.g., business, education, pre-law, pre-med).
-Students in the B.A. program must have a minor area of study, and B.A. students choose a minor from a wide variety of programs in consultation with their advisors.
+The B.A. program prepares students for advanced degree programs at the master’s level and higher, and provides ample flexibility for students who want to combine their interests in psychology with their studies in another area (e.g., business, education, pre-law, pre-med).
+Students in the B.A. program must have a minor area of study, choosing from a wide variety of programs in consultation with their advisors.

 Bachelor of Science (B.S.) in Psychology